codefresh-io/cap-docs.codefresh.io/_docs/pipelines/secrets-store.md

 {% endraw %}
 {% endhighlight %}

-Or use it directly in your yaml
+* Use the secret directly in your YAML

 `codefresh.yaml`
 {% highlight yaml %}